Tienttcao/Tienttcao/README.md

 - 👋 Hi, I’m @Tienttcao
-- 👀 I’m interested in learning how to code
+- 👀 I’m interested in learning how to analyze our world through data
-- 🌱 I’m currently learning SQL
+- 🌱 I’m currently learning SQL, advancing Microsoft Excel, learning to tell stories through visualization
 - 💞️ I’m looking to collaborate on cleaning data
 - 📫 How to reach me tienttcao@gmail.com